Privacy Policy

 The Bank has implemented the following security measures:

-• Encryption: Critical data and personal information stored on the Bank mobile application platform and Internet banking are encrypted.
+• Encryption: Critical data and personal information stored on the Bank mobile application platform and internet banking are encrypted.
 Channel between mobile application/internet banking page and servers are also encrypted;

-• Remote Wipe: The Bank can de-attach Customer’s mobile device from Customer‘s account (disable quick login in the exact mobile device) if the PIN Code is misused or the mobile phone is lost.
-The Bank and the Customer can remotely wipe the mobile application and keychain data if the PIN Code is misused or the mobile phone is lost.
+• Remote Wipe: The Bank can de-attach Customer’s mobile device from Customer‘s account (disable quick login in the exact mobile device) if the PIN code is misused or the mobile phone is lost.
+The Bank and the Customer can remotely wipe the mobile application and keychain data if the PIN code is misused or the mobile phone is lost.
 Wiping Customers’ data and personal information includes wiping the keys used to encrypt said data and information;

 • Time Out: The Bank mobile application/internet banking automatically locks after a period of inactivity.
-The PIN Code must be reentered to unlock the application;
+The PIN code must be re-entered to unlock the application;

-• Update: Customers are compelled to use the latest version of the Bank mobile application and always make sure to use the authentic Internet Banking page: https://ib.pacificprivatebank.com/ ;
+• Update: Customers are compelled to use the latest version of the Bank mobile application and always make sure to use the authentic internet banking page: https://ib.pacificprivatebank.com/ ;

-• Authentication Processes: The Bank has implemented a series of authentication processes for full access of its mobile application and internet banking (i.e. authentication by insertion of username, password, PIN Code generated by PIN generator, drawing Customer’s unique passlock pattern for quick login etc.);
+• Authentication Processes: The Bank has implemented a series of authentication processes for full access of its mobile application and internet banking (i.e. authentication by insertion of username, password, PIN code generated by PIN generator, drawing Customer’s unique passlock pattern for quick login etc.);

 Cookies Policy